hubuum/hubuum-python/docs/about.md

 * A REST API to access your resources
 * Fine-grained group-based permissions
-* The possibility to extend models with generic JSON data
+* User-defined classes and fields, optionally defined through JSON Schemas

 ## Maintainers